 On This Page

-There are 11 lighthouses in the state of South Carolina, we saw 5 of them.
+There are 11 lighthouses in the state of South Carolina, we wanted to see as many as we could.
+We ended up visiting 5 of them.

-We specifically visited lighthouses we could just drive up to and view, no ferry ride required.
+We specifically chose lighthouses we could just drive up to and view, no ferry ride required.

 When We Went

-If we learned one thing from the year 2020, it’s that weekend camping trips are a great “social distancing” option and very, very mentally necessary.
+If we learned one thing from the year that was 2020, it’s that weekend camping trips are a great “social distancing” option and very, very mentally necessary.

 Length of time